Current as of: March 13, 2025 - 17:54

 Day walk to Taktsang, Tiger’s Nest Monastery

-Today we hike (approximately 5.5mi/9km round trip) to Taktsang Monastery, also known as the Tiger’s Nest.
+Today we hike (approximately 6.8mi/11km round trip with an elevation of approximately 915m) to Taktsang Monastery, also known as the Tiger’s Nest.
 This spectacular building is perched on the ledge of a cliff high above the Paro Valley.

 Partly destroyed by fire in 1998, it has now been completely restored to its former magnificence.
 From the car park to the cafeteria viewpoint is about two hours’ uphill walk through the forest.
 From here, we have incredible views of the monastic buildings that cling to the cliff.
 For the energetic, there is the chance to walk even higher to the actual monastery.
 This takes another two hours and involves walking up and down stone steps.
 We highly recommend a trekking pole or you can buy a wooden stick at the car park.
 There are horses available up to the cafeteria for those who do not wish to hike but please note this is an unregulated activity and helmets are not available.
 We spend about an hour at the monastery looking around the temples (photography is not allowed inside) before descending to the cafeteria for lunch.
 After lunch, we return to the car park and drive back to our hotel.
 There should be some time to have a look round Paro before dinner.